Early life of Habib Bourguiba: Discovering the colonial empire (1924–1925)

 He also liked the statue of Auguste Comte, father of Positivism, below which was written: "Live for others".
 Bourguiba stated years later that "It was the expression of the very purpose of life I wanted to live, the goal I set myself".
 During his fourth conference, he exposed his determinations when he was student in Paris:

 It's life.
 It is made of research and action.
 I was eager to discover the workings of this civilization, the secret of the power of this country, which reduced mine to the colonial condition so that, well knowing my goals, I was able, the day I start the fight, to adopt the appropriate tactics to dissuade him and bring him to change policy.

 In summer, Bourguiba returned to Monastir where he also found M'hamed, who came back from Algeria obtaining his law degree.
 After vacations spent between Mahdia and Monastir, Bourguiba returned to Paris in the opening of 1925–26 school year, worried about nationalist activism back in the country.
 Firstly, he moved to the university campus of Boulevard Jourdan where he lodged in a room number 114.
 "We lodged there freely.
 We benefited from a restaurant.
 The food was hearty and healthy [...]
 It was a nice, clean place", he described it in 1973.
 The sponsor Taieb Radhwan, sent him via the association Les Amis de l'étudiant, registration fees to Paris Institute of Political Studies, where he started attending public finance classes.
 He obtained a financial aid from his friend and protector, Mounier-Pillet, his former teacher in Monastir.
 The same year, his friends Sfar and Guiga joined him to Paris while he was tutoring a Sfaxian student, Mohamed Aloulou, sent by his parents to sit for the baccalaureate exam in Lycée Louis-le-Grand.

+Standing from left to right : Tahar Sfar and Bahri Guiga.
+Sitting : H. Bourguiba and Mohamed Aloulou.